SwiftKitz/Appz/README.md

 ## Getting Started

 **IMPORTANT:** Kitz repos fully embrace Swift 3.0 and all the changes it brought.
-You should use `v1.6.0` if your still using Swift 2.x.
+You should use `v1.6.0` if you are still using Swift 2.x.

 ### Configure Info.plist